StoreDev/StoreBot/README.md

 ## Usage:
 Clone the repo and build StoreBot using Visual Studio 2019 *Preview*.
 StoreBot makes use of .NET 5, install the latest (at the time preview) [SDK](https://dotnet.microsoft.com/download/dotnet/5.0).

-Define your [Discord Bot Token](https://discordapp.com/developers/applications) in your environment variables, named "STOREBOTTOKEN" or edit the `discordtoken` line in config.json.
+Define your [Discord Bot Token](https://discordapp.com/developers/applications) in your environment variables, named **`STOREBOTTOKEN`** or edit the `discordtoken` line in config.json.

 Run StoreBot.dll using the .NET 5 runtime or build to a exe directly:
 ```
 dotnet StoreBot.dll or StoreBot.exe